 The pump will operate satisfactorily in any position.
 Consult Blackmer factory for vertical shaft mounts.
 The pump can be bolted to the truck frame or on a saddle hung below the frame, and MUST be adequately supported.
-Mounting the pump with the shaft on the horizontal plane is recommended.
-Mounting holes are located on the cylinder body to allow easy mounting.
+Mounting the pump with the cylinder feet down, or with the intake port up, is recommended for thorough draining of the pump.